Job expectations and requirements for fishery officers

 - multiple shift and scheduling changes

-Because of how unpredictable enforcement actions can be, there’s potential for serious accidents, injuries or illness.
+Because of how unpredictable enforcement actions can be, there's potential for serious accidents, injuries or illness.
 So, you must be mentally and emotionally prepared.
-For instance, you may become a target for violence if your identity is discovered during an infiltration operation.
-You may need to use deadly force in such instances.
+Your training will help prepare you to address these situations.

 Employment conditions

-To be a fishery officer, you must first complete the Fishery Officer Career Progression Program classroom training.
+To be a fishery officer, you must first complete the Fishery Officer Initial Training Program (FOIT).

 You will also need to: